The Duwamish Air Improvement Study for Youth (DAISY)

 INFO EN ESPAÑOL

-People living in the 98108, the ZIP code that includes the Duwamish Valley and Beacon Hill, are nearly four times more likely to end up in the hospital with asthma than King County residents overall, according to University of Washington epidemiologist Anjum Hajat.
+People living in the 98108, the ZIP code that includes the Duwamish Valley and Beacon Hill, are nearly four times more likely to end up in the hospital with asthma than King County residents overall...
+There are tremendous inequities in terms of asthma and many other health outcomes.

-Community Advocacy Team Members for DAISY
+The DAISY Community Advocacy Team (CAT)

 Community Voice is key!